-(none) 1 to 8 (limit for NetWare partitions)
+Default (none)

+Values (any value n previously defined in section [NWI:Partition n])

 Key Required Yes

 Example Segment 1 Partition = 1

 Purpose Identifies the partition on which the volume segment is to be created.
+The number of segments n is limited from 1 to 8 for NetWare partitions and must be defined sequentially.

-Segment n Size = <integer>
+Segment n Size = <integer> or <ALL FREE SPACE>

 Default (none)

 Values (up to free space on a partition in MB)

 Key Required Yes

 Example Segment 1 Size = 1000

 Purpose Specifies the size of the volume segment.
+"ALL FREE SPACE" specifies that all remaining free space on the partition will be used.